Daily Bible Reading Reflections

 “Help.”

-Surrounded by far too many whose knee-jerk reactions trend toward bitterness, wrath, anger, clamor, slander, and malice, shine as a light today.
-Even if the people around you aren’t able to tell that you’re coming–in the blink of an eye–before the throne of God above, “Rejoice always, pray without ceasing, give thanks in all circumstances; for this is the will of God in Christ Jesus for you” (1 Thes 5:16-18).
+Surrounded by far too many whose knee-jerk reactions trend toward bitterness, wrath, anger, clamor, slander, malice, and ugly retaliation, we have the opportunity to shine as lights today.
+Even if the people around you aren’t able to tell that your heart–in the blink of an eye–has entered heaven’s throne room…